Harry Potter Felt Bookmark with a FREE Pattern Sheet

 - Printer – Love my Canon Pixma!

-- Harry Potter Felt Bookmark Patterns – download below ⇓
+- Harry Potter Felt Bookmark Patterns – download at the bottom of this post ⇓

 Here's how to create the Easiest Harry Potter Bookmark: